allpix-squared/allpix-squared/src/modules/ProjectionPropagation/README.md

 ### Description
 The module projects the deposited electrons (or holes) to the sensor surface and applies a randomized, simplified diffusion.
 It can be used to save computing time at the cost of precision.

-The diffusion of the charge carriers is realized by placing sets of a configurable number of electrons in positions drawn as a random number from a two-dimensional gaussian distribution around the projected position at the sensor surface.
+The diffusion of the charge carriers is realized by placing sets of a configurable number of electrons in positions drawn as a random number from a two-dimensional Gaussian distribution around the projected position at the sensor surface.
 The diffusion width is based on an approximation of the drift time, using an analytical approximation for the integral of the mobility in a linear electric field.
+Here, the charge carrier mobility parametrization of Jacoboni [@jacoboni] is used.
 The integral is calculated as follows, with $` \mu_0 = V_m/E_c `$:

 $` t = \int\frac 1v ds = \int \frac{1}{\mu(s)E(s)} ds = \int \frac{\left(1+\left(\frac{E(S)}{E_c}\right)^\beta\right)^{1/\beta}}{\mu_0E(s)} ds `$